How to Write a Tutor Business Plan

 Industry Research for a Tutoring Business Plan

 While engaging in industry research, numerous tutoring company proprietors promptly examine local competitors.
 This method, however, often overlooks the chance to scrutinize the tutoring industry on a broader national or even global scale.
 A more advantageous approach for conducting industrial research is exploring industry trade magazines for the tutoring sector or reviewing videos released by large tutoring organizations.
-After a solid understanding of national tutoring trends, analyze local competition through a national lens.
+After solidifying national tutoring trends, analyze local competition through a national lens.
 This strategy allows tutoring company business owners to swiftly determine which tutoring organizations most closely align with industry expectations and growth.
 From this observation, business owners can conduct comprehensive research on high-quality competitors for industry analysis.

 Owner and Management Section of a Tutor Business Plan